Getting Started with Plugin Development

 Required Tools

-- Java Development Kit (JDK) 21+ - Hytale uses modern Java features
+- Java Development Kit (JDK) 25 - Hytale requires Java 25 for full plugin support

 - IntelliJ IDEA or Eclipse - Recommended IDEs